We support Lance and approve all positive comments. If you don’t have anything nice to say, this is probably not the place for it.

 I'm not an avid cycling enthusiast but just saw your special with Oprah.
 I truly hope they lift your life time ban, especially in other academic areas.
 I feel this punishment is completely unfair.
 Why were you the "example" and got the worst punishment?
 The only thing I didn't like about your interview was the way you seemed to feel about yourself.
 You're human, those around you on your rise to fame were holding you to expectations you couldn't meet and you made a mistake.
 You are NOT a bad person because of one bad decision.
 You are an amazing person and have done so many good things for others.
 Don't let this overshadow it.
 You still have a lot of people who support and believe in you.
 Stay strong.

-This one comes from Heather Driscoll on Jan 20th, 2013.
+This message was contributed by Heather Driscoll on Jan 20th, 2013.

 Dear Lance Armstrong...Watching the OPRA interviews.It was clear that the LOVE of your FAMILY has opened the door for your GREATEST CHALLENGE EVER.
 It is not about competing..
 IT IS ABOUT..delivering a message to the world, to our youths that is more important than the finish line.
 You have been chosen and now it is your choice to accept or dismiss ...Your spiritual connection is Kristen and she would understand exactly what is written here.
 PLEASE accept this GREATEST CHALLENGE EVER FOR YOU it can make a huge difference in this world......very sincerely Mike Lella